 Utilize Hawaii’s baby and family-friendly goods and services:

 - Rental Services: Look for companies that specialize in baby gear rentals.
-They offer items such as cribs, highchairs, and toys to ensure families have everything needed without the hassle of bringing it all.
-Some also offer grocery and product deliveries too!
+They offer items such as cribs, high chairs, and toys to ensure families have everything they need without the hassle of bringing it all.
+Some also offer grocery and product deliveries!

 - Family-Friendly Restaurants: Many eateries are accommodating to families, providing high chairs, kids’ menus, and diaper-changing facilities.
 Call ahead or check online reviews for recommendations.

-- Local Attractions: Research attractions and locations with things such have shaded areas, stroller-friendly paths, child play areas, and facilities for feeding and changing.
+- Local Attractions: Research attractions and locations that offer features such as shaded areas, stroller-friendly paths, child play areas, and facilities for feeding and changing.

 Planning will help you maximize the services available (since some require reservations) and minimize the stress of last-minute arrangements, making a more enjoyable experience for the entire family.